TomerG2/regme-microservices/README.md

 ? fuge>
 ```

-Enter the command `help` to see a list of commands.
-Useful commands
-are `ps` to list the status of the services (try it!), and `exit` to
+Useful commands are `ps` to list the status of the services.
-shutdown all services and exit.
-If your system state becomes corrupted
+`exit` to shutdown all services and exit.
-in some way (this often happens during development due to bugs in
-microservices), exit fuge completely and restart the fuge shell.

 #### Step 4: Start up the system